 - Pump shaft is seized

 A pump’s shaft needs to be horizontal, with the bleed screw at the side.
-If it’s fitted incorrectly and the shaft isn’t exactly horizontal, this can cause excess wear on the bearings around the shaft.
+If it’s fitted incorrectly and the shaft isn’t exactly horizontal, excess wear can develop on the bearings around the shaft.

-That, and a build up of sludge in the system can cause the pump to seize.
+That, along with the build up of sludge in the system, can cause the pump to seize.

 If the pump’s shaft is simply full of dirt, it can be freed by cleaning out the pump.